open/close all folders

 - Combat Stilettos: She has no problem fighting in pumps

-- Fantastic Racism: Hates all Twilights.
+- Fantastic Racism: Violently hates all Twilights.
 Because her adopted brother was killed by one.